ivyl/ivyl.github.com/_posts/2012-10-30-mvvm-for-mere-mortals.md

 ### Don't write it by hand

-I shown you how to write it by hand.
+I've shown you how to write it from scratch.
 It has educational appeal but there's easier way that somewhat reduces complexity.
 Use something like [MVVM Light Toolkit](http://mvvmlight.codeplex.com/) next time.
 I heard that Prism is also fine, but it's overall complexity scares me.
+If you want write big application in a manner described above - don't.
+After some time it would become unmanageable.
+You don't write you MVC site from scratch either.
+WPF gives us cool tools, but they only cover basics.
 Look for cool macros/snippets too.